Quartic asymmetric exchange for two-dimensional ferromagnets with trigonal prismatic symmetry

-Potential applications of heterostructures and monolayers include, among others, spin-based computer logic and new ways to store information~\cite{soumyanarayanan2016emergent, gong2019two}.
+Potential applications of heterostructures and monolayers include, among others, spin-based computer logic and ways to store information~\cite{soumyanarayanan2016emergent, gong2019two}.
 In particular, it is assumed that noncollinear magnetic textures, like skyrmions and miniature domain walls, might become the basis for future memory devices~\cite{parkin2008magnetic, parkin2015memory, everschor2018perspective}.
-However, for more than a decade no atomically thin intrinsic magnets have been realized in experiments.
+However, for more than a decade, no atomically thin intrinsic magnets have been realized in experiments.
 This happened only in 2017 when magnetic order was reported in two-dimensional van der Waals materials Cr\textsubscript{2}Ge\textsubscript{2}Te\textsubscript{6}~\cite{gong2017discovery} and CrI\textsubscript{3}~\cite{huang2017layer}.
 Soon they were accompanied by a metallic itinerant ferromagnet Fe\textsubscript{3}GeTe\textsubscript{2}~\cite{deng2018gate,fei2018two} (FGT).

-Recently, spin spirals were reported in thin multilayers of FGT~\cite{meijer2020chiral} and N\'{e}el-type skyrmions were observed in two different heterostructures based on this material~\cite{wu2020neel, PhysRevB.103.104410}.
+Recently, spin spirals were reported in thin multilayers of FGT~\cite{meijer2020chiral}, and N\'{e}el-type skyrmions were observed in two different heterostructures based on this material~\cite{wu2020neel, PhysRevB.103.104410}.
 It is however interesting that noncollinear magnetic order in pure FGT cannot be explained by the Dzyaloshinskii-Moriya interaction~\cite{Dzyaloshinsky1958,Moriya1960} (DMI).
 The reason for this is the following.
-Bulk FGT has an inversion symmetry center, and thus smooth textures cannot originate in associated with DMI contributions to the free energy.
+Bulk FGT has an inversion symmetry center, and thus smooth noncollinear textures cannot originate in the contributions to the free energy that are associated with DMI.
 Monolayer FGT, on the other hand, does lack the inversion symmetry.
-But its point group $D_{3h}$ is still so symmetric that any contribution to the free energy density of the form $n_i\nabla_j n_k$ can affect magnetic order only at the sample boundaries.
-This fact was coined in Ref.~\cite{PhysRevB.99.104422} and repeated in a recent paper~\cite{PhysRevB.102.060402} with an illustrative title \textit{``Elusive Dzyaloshinskii-Moriya interaction in monolayer Fe\textsubscript{3}GeTe\textsubscript{2}''.} Some of us also mentioned this in Ref.~\cite{PhysRevB.101.161403}.
-Here by $\bb n$ we denote the unit vector of the local magnetization direction.
+But its point group $D_{3h}$ is still so symmetric that any contribution to the free energy density of the form $n_i\nabla_j n_k$ can affect magnetic order only at the sample boundaries ($\bb n$ here is the unit vector of the local magnetization direction).
+This fact was coined in Ref.~[\onlinecite{PhysRevB.99.104422}] and repeated in a recent paper~\cite{PhysRevB.102.060402} with an illustrative title \textit{``Elusive Dzyaloshinskii-Moriya interaction in monolayer Fe\textsubscript{3}GeTe\textsubscript{2}''.} Some of us also mentioned this in Ref.~[\onlinecite{PhysRevB.101.161403}].